 How to become a Florida resident without living there?

 Establishing Florida residency can be life-changing for American expats, digital nomads, and retirees living abroad.
-With zero state income tax, favorable estate and asset protection laws, and straightforward residency requirements, Florida offers an ideal domicile for U.S. citizens who don’t reside in the United States full-time.
+With zero state income tax, favorable estate and asset protection laws, and straightforward residency requirements, Florida offers a highly attractive domicile option for U.S. citizens who don’t reside in the United States full-time.

 But how exactly do you become a legal resident of Florida if you’re traveling the globe or settled in another country?